VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Related Work

 \subsection{Text Embedding}

 Text embeddings have demonstrated significant potential in powering downstream applications such as information retrieval~\citep{dpr,ance}, text similarity~\citep{simcse}, prompt retrieval for in-context learning~\citep{hongjin2022selective}, and classification~\citep{quickthoughts,sentencebert}.
 Early work focused on creating effective embeddings for specific tasks.
 With the rise of pretrained language models, efforts have shifted toward developing universal embedding models capable of handling a wide range of embedding tasks.
 Studies such as GTR~\citep{gtr} and E5~\citep{e5} leveraged large amounts of noisy paired data to pretrain and fine-tune dense retrievers.
 More recent works like TART~\citep{tart} and InstructOR~\citep{instructor} introduced natural language prompts to guide embedding models in producing task-relevant embeddings.
 Building on this, models like E5Mistral\citep{e5mistral}, SFR-Embedding\citep{SFRembedding}, RepLLaMA\citep{RepLLaMA}, GTE-Qwen2\citep{gteQwen2}, and NV-Embed~\citep{nvembed} have utilized pretrained large language models (LLMs) as their backbone, fine-tuning them with multi-task data and instructions.
 These models have delivered significant improvements over earlier approaches that did not use LLMs for initialization or instruction tuning.
-However, these advances come at a cost: both the model size and the dimensionality of output vectors have increased substantially, leading to higher costs.